COSMIIC-Inc/Documentation-Source/docs/Eval-Kits/Eval-Kit-Overview.md

 ## Overview

-A COSMIIC System evaluation kit is essential for you to test new features in software orfirmware, scope unique module orientations, or possibly create new modules.
+A COSMIIC System evaluation kit is essential for you to test new features in software and firmware, scope unique module orientations, or possibly create new modules.
 The evaluation kit is a custom-oriented system sitting on your benchtop that mirrors the function of an implantable COSMIIC System.
 Kits are essential for you to advance a project from (1) idea &rarr; (2) benchtop testing &rarr; (3) animal testing &rarr; (4) clinical feasibility.
 The open source COSMIIC System and evaluation kit give you the power and flexibility you need to develop your neuromodulation concepts.

 ## Structure